BlockchainLabsNZ/bankorus_contracts_audit/audit/pre-audit.md

 ## Questions

 - **RBAC and roles**
 <br>Why do you need all of that roles?
-A mapping(address => bool) would be cheaper for gas consumption and easier for understanding.
-Any reasons for using all set of that?

 - **onlyOwner modifier**
-<br>Why not to use standard approach with `onlyOwner` modifier and multisig account as an Owner?
+<br>A mapping(address => bool) would be cheaper for gas consumption and easier for understanding.
+Why not to use standard approach with `onlyOwner` modifier and multisig account as an Owner?

 - **Which functions from StandardToken.sol are needed?**
 <br>Just to understand